Kevinci/bigorangetheme/README.md

 # Big Orange

-This theme is based on Caspar default by ghost.
+Big Orange is based on Caspar Theme by ghost.

 ## Copyright & License